MCP Integration

 |---|---|

-list_assets | List uploaded assets in a workspace |
+list_assets | List uploaded assets in an environment |

 upload_asset | Upload an image or file for use in templates |